ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 snap refresh --list
     - just show what snaps can be upgraded

+## FLATPAK
+- similar to snap but supported as main app packager by most linux distros other than ubuntu

 ## GRAPHICAL SYSTEMS
 - definitions: display server / display manager / window manager / desktop envrionment